Luca is top banana CommsTeamRSS 16 April 2019

 Last year, there was an overwhelming number of nominations received, so please don’t delay in voting for your hero.
 Anyone can be nominated and several nominations can be made by one person.

-“If you know of someone who is doing a great job in your community, then please nominate them and show them how much you appreciate their hard work.”
+“Please take a few moments and nominate someone who deserves to be recognised for these awards.
+If you know of someone who is doing a great job in your community, then please nominate them and show them how much you appreciate their hard work.”

 There are eight categories you can nominate people for:

 • Volunteer of the Year - for an individual who has volunteered their time to make an outstanding contribution to their community within the last year.